BAAI-DCAI/DataOptim/README.md

 - HuggingFace 🤗: https://huggingface.co/datasets/BAAI/DataOptim

 ## News
+- [2023/12/15] Data of ShareGPT4V is now available in the training datasets.
 - [2023/11/06] Data of LLaVA-v1.5 is now available in the training datasets.
 - [2023/10/26] VGQA, DocVQA and DVQA are now available in the training datasets.
 - [2023/10/17] ScienceQA is now available in the training datasets.